 Make sure that you keep your ideal candidate persona in mind when you start to recruit a physical therapist.
 Pay special attention to candidates' qualifications, years of experience, and list of skills.
 Ideally, you'll want to have at least ten applicants that meet your candidate persona.

-4. Conduct in-person interviews.
+Conduct an in-person interview.

 Now that you've shortlisted applicants that meet your job descriptions' criteria, invite candidates for a formal interview.
 Interviews are a great way to assess a candidates' work ethic, reliability, personal characteristics, and job expectations.